About the artists

 Ron Bull

-Ron Bull is Tumuaki Whakaako at Otago Polytechnic.
+Ron Bull is a Kai Tahu matauraka knowledge holder and a linguist.
 He is part of the Kaihaukai Art Collective and together with Simon Kaan has produced social exchanges based around food nationally and internationally, including at International Symposium of Electronic Arts (ISEA) and Te Papa Museum.
-He is a Kai Tahu knowledge holder of Mātauranga Māori knowledge and a linguist.
 He has worked on collaborative art projects with artists such as Alex Monteith.
 He is a researcher on cross-cultural collaboration and engagement with place-based narratives through social art practice.

 Stefan Marks

 Stefan Marks is a Creative Technologist in the School of Future Environments at Auckland University of Technology.
 His main areas of research are collaborative extended reality (XR) and data visualisation or, as he prefers to call it, “data-driven, immersive storytelling”.
 Stefan creates tools to turn complex or abstract information into visual, audible and other sensory forms to allow the human brain to perceive, discover and understand patterns and relations.
-Some of his projects have dealt with earthquake data, the human nasal cavity anatomy, and artificial neural network connectivity.
+Some of his projects have dealt with earthquake data, the human nasal cavity anatomy and artificial neural network connectivity.

 Stìobhan Lothian